 When considering recycling, it’s important to understand the type of plastic materials manufacturers make your product from.
 Household brands do not make all plastic materials the same way; therefore, some may also prove less recyclable than others.

 Cutting down on plastic consumption is a good alternative when buying products.
 However, items like laundry detergent containers mostly come in plastic material.
 Instead of throwing away old laundry bottles, you can add them to your recycling bin or send them to a recycling center.

 These old plastic bottles will most likely end up in landfills without recycling.

 When in landfills, they contribute to the global plastic pollution crisis.
 Furthermore, plastic bottles in landfills contribute to the release of methane gas in conjunction with food waste, paper, and more.

 Ensure that each bottle or jar is clean before throwing your old laundry detergent bottles into the recycling bin.
-This boosts the chances of your bottle or bottles ending up in an appropriate recycling center and not the landfill.
+This boosts the chances of your bottle or bottle ending up in an appropriate recycling center, not the landfill.

 Any recyclable that is contaminated will jeopardize the recycling process.
 So, before you recycle your laundry detergent bottles, pay attention to these details.
 Don’t forget to rinse the remaining product residues and dry each bottle.